kmahyyg/ew51cg/anti12306/backend/README.md

 The backend is running via `Tensorflow` and `Keras` cooperating with MariaDB.

+# Before Use

+**READ VERY CAREFULLY!**

+- Copy `apikey.example.py` to `apikey.py` and change the Database Connection Link
+- Put the model you trained in `trained_models`, and rename them to `model_current.ckpt`
+- Make sure you are in a Calamari Pre-installed Environment which `$PATH` should have already been correct set.

 # The frontend

 Running via `caddy` server and served inside the YNU network for experimental purposes.